chimera-linux/chimera-linux.github.io/_docs/installation/partitioning.md

 ---
 layout: book
 title: Partitioning
-section: 2.1.3
+section: 2.4
 ---

-This part assumes that you have decided to install Chimera on a disk and that you have managed to successfully boot the live media and log in to it.
+This part assumes that you have decided to install Chimera on a disk and that you have managed to successfully boot the media and log in to it.

-The first part of any installation is to partition your target drive.
+When installing onto devices that use device images instead of live ISOs, an alternative to partitioning and installing the system manually is to get the image again and flash it to the target media the same way as you flashed it onto the SD card.
+To do that, follow the [Preparing media](/docs/installation/prepare) page again.
+Do note that this comes with reduced flexibility regarding e.g. choosing your filesystems.

+If you are installing manually, you will need to partition your target drive.
 This will differ depending on your architecture and system firmware, but some parts will always be the same.

-If you wish to use [Disk encryption](/docs/installation/encrypted), that will influence the way you partition your drive.
+If you wish to use [Disk encryption](/docs/installation/partitioning/encrypted), that will influence the way you partition your drive.

 Let's assume that the target disk drive is `/dev/sda`.
 Let's start